antoniou79/BladeRunnerSubtitles/README.md

 This tool also __requires__ an overrideEncoding.txt file to be in the same folder as the tool's source (.py) file.
 The overrideEncoding.txt is a text file that contains the following:
 1. The name of the ASCII codepage that should be used for the character fonts (eg windows-1253).
-2. A string with all the printable characters that will be used in-game, from the specified codepage.
+2. An "all-characters" string with all the printable characters that will be used in-game, from the specified codepage.
 Keep in mind that:
     * The first such character (typically this is the '!' character) should be repeated twice!
     * All characters must belong to the specified codepage.
     * The order that the characters appear in the string should match their order in the ASCII table of the codepage.
-    * You don't need to use all the characters in the specified codepage.
+    * You don't need to use all the characters of the specified codepage in your "all-characters" string.
-    * For any special characters that don't appear in the target codepage (eg ñ, é, í, â don't appear in the Greek codepage), you'll have to decide on an ASCII value for them (one not used by another character that will appear in-game).
+    * For any special characters that don't appear in the target codepage (eg ñ, é, í, â don't appear in the Greek codepage), you'll have to decide on an ASCII value for them (one not used by another character appearing in-game).
-    In the all-characters string you should use as placeholders the actual characters from the specified codepage that correspond to these ASCII values you have selected, and in the proper order.
+    In the "all-characters" string you should put as placeholders the actual characters from the specified codepage that correspond to the ASCII values you have decided above; The placeholder characters should also be in the proper order (by their ASCII value) inside the string.
-    * The text file should be saved in a UTF-8 encoding (no BOM)
+    * The text file should be saved in a UTF-8 encoding (no BOM).
-    * There is a sample of such file in the source folder for the fontCreator tool
+    * There is a sample of such file in the source folder for the fontCreator tool.
-3. A list of comma separated tuples that specifies a characters and its manually set kerning (x-offset) in pixels.
+3. A list of comma separated tuples where each tuple specifies a character and its manually set kerning (x-offset) in pixels.
 Kerning can have integer (positive or negative) values.
-This list is optional and can be skipped if you put a '-' instead of a list.
+This list is optional and may be skipped, if you put a '-' instead of a list.
     * Example: i:-1
     * Don't use space(s) between the tuples!
-4. A list of comma separated tuples that specifies a characters and its manually set extended width in pixels.
+4. A list of comma separated tuples  where each tuple specifies a character and its manually set extended width in pixels.
 This should be a positive integer value.
 You can skip this list by not writing anything in the file after the previous (manual kerning) list.
     * Example: i:0,j:1,l:1
     * Don't use space(s) between the tuples!